GREGORIOHDD/Robotank/index.md

 My primary goal for this project was to create a small vehicle using electrical components and 3D printed parts.
 I wanted to avoid buying wheels or using prebuilt kits for the project which led me to the tank-style design as I could easily 3D print the necessary components for the treads.

 An additional goal for the project was to give the vehicle basic autonomy through obstacle avoidance.
-Rather than creating a complex system for mapping the enviornment and keeping track of the vehicles location I opted for a simpler object avoidance approach.
+Rather than creating a complex system for mapping the environment and keeping track of the vehicles location I opted for a simpler object avoidance approach.
 The vehicle will drive forward until it encounters and object in its path, and then it will turn until the path is clear and continue forward.
 This is comparable to the style of autonomy that modern vacuums like the Roomba use.

 ## Inspirations

-Before beginning this project I decided to take a look at the work other people have done on similar problems.
+Before beginning this project, I decided to take a look at the work other people have done on similar problems.
 I was mainly focused on finding the best way to design the wheels for the vehicle in order to maximize traction and speed.

 During my search I discovered a design on [Thingiverse](https://www.thingiverse.com/thing:467807) that was using tank treads rather than wheels.
-I decided that the increased surface area of the tank treads would help maximize traction, and chose to use a similar design for this project.
+I decided that the increased surface area of the tank treads would help maximize traction and chose to use a similar design for this project.
 I made some slight modifications to the original design in order to fit the gears onto the body that I designed for the vehicle.

 I also found a simple RC car project on [Howtomechatronics](https://howtomechatronics.com/tutorials/arduino/arduino-dc-motor-control-tutorial-l298n-pwm-h-bridge/) which I occasionally used as a reference for circuitry and electric parts throughout this project.

 ## The Project

 I began this project by designing the body of the vehicle on OpenSCAD.
-Contrary to many of the other designs that I looked at, I chose to place the motors in seperate corners of the vehicle in order to keep it from being unnecessarily wide and to disperse the weight of the motors more evenly across the vehicle.
+Contrary to many of the other designs that I looked at, I chose to place the motors in separate corners of the vehicle to keep it from being unnecessarily wide and to disperse the weight of the motors more evenly across the vehicle.

 ![Vehicle Body](images/vehicle_body.jpg)

 The OpenSCAD code for the vehicle body can be seen below.
+I tried to keep as much the OpenSCAD design as parametric as possible so it should be relatively easy to replace components with ones of different dimensions or change the overall vehicle dimensions.

 ```OpenSCAD
 $fn=256;